Apna (New Zealand)

-Apna is a New Zealand radio and television network targeted towards ethnic minorities.
-The radio network broadcasts on 990 AM in Whangarei, Auckland and Hamilton, and plays Bollywood music alongside cultural features and discussions.
-The television channel is available on channel 26 on Freeview HD in major centres, and features mostly Indian and Pakistani television programmes.
+Apna is a New Zealand radio network targeted towards ethnic minorities.
+The radio network broadcasts on 990 AM in Whangārei, Auckland and Hamilton, and plays Bollywood music alongside cultural features and discussions.

-The Apna networks serve Indian, Fijian, Bangladeshi, Pakistani and Punjabi communities.
+Apna networks serve Indian, Fijian, Bangladeshi, Pakistani and Punjabi communities.
 The radio network is one of the only media outlets serving the Fijian population.
 Many of its hosts knew or worked with Radio Sargam presenter Anirudh Diwakar, who is crediting with inspiring Apna's "Fiji style" Hindi radio format.
-The station's internal research suggests many listeners also listen to Flava, Niu FM and Newstalk ZB.

-The radio network has not participated in independent TNS New Zealand audience surveys, unlike its competitors New Zealand Media and Entertainment, MediaWorks New Zealand.
+The radio network has not participated in independent TNS New Zealand audience surveys, unlike its large multi-station competitors New Zealand Media and Entertainment, MediaWorks New Zealand.
 However, the station has commissioned research which suggests it had up to 80,000 listeners.
-The research suggests these listeners are mostly middle-aged and listen to the station during the evening.

 History

-Language

-Journalist and media commentator Thakur Ranjit Singh has been critical of Apna presenters using pidgin, slang and Fiji Hindi rather than speaking the standard Hindi language.
-In December 2012, he wrote that the station was using the term "Daago mama", a shortened version of the saying "miyan ke kitchen, bappa ke jamin, ka bole mausa, Daago mama".
-Translated, the term meant "husband's kitchen, father's land, what say uncle, urging mother's brother".
-Singh argued the saying was colloquial and informal, and was not considered "appropriate" or "suitable" for a radio station.
-He accused Apna of compromising the language with "linguistic engineering".